-This is a controversial topic, but your choice of AV software may be something you want to take a 2nd look at.
+This is a controversial topic.
 I suggest you visit this web site to get a sense of which AV software does the best job, depending on what kind of user you are: http://www.av-comparatives.org/ This is a non-profit that has been around for a long time and I trust their results.
-Their latest report: https://www.av-comparatives.org/wp-content/uploads/2016/12/avc_prot_2016b_en.pdf The chart on page 8 is the most demonstrative of the differences.
+Their latest report: https://www.av-comparatives.org/comparison/

 When you interpret these results, keep in mind the difference between a product that detects 95% and another 99% of infections, is actually 5 times more likely to allow an infection.

 I am speaking from a great deal of experience.
 I support 130 client computers.
 I have been doing this for 17 years.
 My clients NEVER have infections.

 The only products I will use or recommend are ANTIVIRUS-ONLY products.
 Any product that is called complete protection, Internet security or deems itself to be a comprehensive security product is prohibited on my client computers.

 I have good reason for this.
 Over the years and hundreds of PCs, I’ve learned a lesson well.
 That it is very difficult to diagnose and fix the problem(s) when components of an Internet Security product are actively working to prevent that diagnosis.
 The software sees the technician (me in this case) as a threat.
 I discovered that if I uninstalled that software, I am able to much more likely and quickly discover an fix the problem.
 Antivirus ONLY products do not behave like this.

 The other components in these IS products (other than the AV itself) cause more problems than any benefit they bring and mostly work by shutting down the Windows component that does a very good job of that particular task anyway.

 It is the Antivirus software that you need.
 It is actually all that you need with Windows 7.